Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online since 2004.

 You are intelligent people - you've done well to find my blog and you clearly have great taste.
 You already know that the first three films - A New Hope, The Empire Strikes Back and Return Of The Jedi - are leagues ahead of the rest of the franchise.
 Vader is one of cinema's greatest ever characters and the chemistry between Fisher, Ford and Hamill make their roles effortlessly likeable.
 There is a genuine magic on screen - free from smothering CG and the rabid expectations of the Internet - that filters through and makes them so much fun to watch.
 Regarding the prequel trilogy, the only one that comes close is Revenge Of The Sith which depicts Anakin's descent into darkness and the ultimate battle between the Jedi and the Sith for the fate of the galaxy.
 If you can forgive Hayden Christensen's awful performance, it's worth a watch.

 If this is truly the end of the saga then it would seem that spin-offs are the way to go - indeed, Disney have already experimented with this.
-After the excellent but somewhat downbeat Rogue One, they sadly dropped the ball with Solo - an attempt to depict Han's origins but sadly became the first Star Wars film to bomb at the box office.
+After the excellent but somewhat downbeat Rogue One, they sadly dropped the ball with Solo: A Star Wars Story - an attempt to depict Han's origins but sadly became the first Star Wars film to bomb at the box office.
 Annoyingly, this caused Disney to cancel production on a spin-off featuring Boba Fett and begin production on a TV series for their own streaming service - The Mandalorian.
 Personally, I hope Disney decide to share a bit more Star Wars with us instead of keeping it to themselves on their streaming service - it feels a sad way for such a beloved and iconic series to go forward.

 © 2020 Benjamin Cox